Fiat G.91: Portugal

 G.91s deployed to Mozambique at the end of 1968, equipping Esquadra 502 Jaguares ininitally at Beira, later moving to Nacala, with a second squadron Esquadra 702 Escorpiões (Scorpions) forming in September 1970 at Tete, flying against FRELIMO forces.
 FRELIMO also received Strelas in 1973, although unlike elsewhere, the Portuguese in Mozambique did not lose any aircraft to missiles, even if it forced Portuguese pilots to change their tactics.
 The only G.91 destroyed in combat in Mozambique was the serial number 5429, flown by Lt.
 Emilio Lourenço: his plane was destroyed and Lourenço killed by a premature detonation of its bombs while flying a strike against rebel positions on 15 March 1973.

 In 1973, with the United Nations weapons embargo against Portugal, the Air Force faced problems purchasing further numbers of close air support aircraft.
 An attempt was then made to acquire more Fiat G.91s from Germany by having Dornier disassembling the aircraft and then selling them as spare parts to Switzerland and Spain.
 These spare parts would be later sold to Portugal and assembled locally with different serial numbers.
 However, the deal did not follow through as the German government vetoed it.

 In April 1974, the Portuguese government fell in the Carnation Revolution, with the new government seeking to grant its colonies independence.
 Portugal withdrew its G.91s from Guinea when it was granted independence in 1974, with its forces also leaving Mozambique.
 One of the G.91 squadrons was briefly deployed to Angola in late 1974, in order to try to prevent fighting between rival National Liberation Front of Angola (FNLA) and National Union for the Total Independence of Angola (UNITA) forces, being finally withdrawn back to Portugal in January 1975.

 In 1976, a second purchase of 14 G.91 R/3s and 7 G.91 T/3 trainers was made from Germany, which were followed by further aircraft when the G.91 was withdrawn from Luftwaffe service in from 1980 to 1982, giving a total of 70 R/3s and 26 T/3s, although not all of these entered service, with many being broken up for spare parts.
 Portugal finally phased out the last of its G.91s in 1993.

 Others

 On 6 September 1961, the first G.91 R/4 was delivered to the Hellenic Air Force (HAF) for evaluation purposes.
 The G.91 R/4 variant, of which 25 aircraft were intended to be delivered to both Greece and Turkey, employed the same armament as the G.91 R/1 while using the equipment of the R/3 variant.
-However, both Greece and Turkey would ultimately not induct any G.91s, these aircraft were instead passed onto Germany's inventory instead.
+However, both Greece and Turkey would ultimately not induct any G.91s, these aircraft were instead passed onto Germany's inventory.